JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 sudo systemctl status homeassistant@homeassistant
 ```

-If you see errors here, you may want to go over the previous steps again, but do verify if there is an error message.
+If you see errors here, you may want to go over the previous steps again, but do verify online if you see error messages.

 If all is well, reboot to make sure that HA starts properly as a system service.